 Directions for Google Maps available here.

 Continue along the dirt road until you reach a pasture that you cross.
 We will keep the left towards the valley of San Giovanni and soon we will reach the start of the Ferrata del BEC Valletta (15' from the parking lot).
+In this picture you see the itinerary and the return.

 At the end of the via ferrata, descend into the valley of San Giovanni on the left side, or alternatively descend along the slopes of the Alpetta on the right side.
 From the valley of San Giovanni the trail is not well signposted.
 You will have to go down to the left along the valley and before the torrent turn left until you reach the start of the via ferrata and then backwards for the path approaching the car (45' from the end of the ferrata).